xcat2/confluent-docs/docs/installconfluent_suse.md

 # Run gensslcert -n somename if you do not have a domain set
 gensslcert
 ```
-For Enabling SSL on Apache
+Create SSL conf on Apache
 ```sh
 cd /etc/apache2/conf.d/
 cp vhost-ssl.template mySSL.conf